 Before starting the installation, you must select the correct machine for the operating system.
 Each machine has a small green label on the top with a license key for Windows XP Pro.
 One machine has a white label with the key for Windows 2003.
-Although any machine can be used for Windows XP, you should use the Dell GX620 model for Windows because the GX620 is not compatible with Fedora Core 3 Linux.
+Although any machine can be used for Windows XP, you should use the Dell GX620 model for Windows because the GX620 may not compatible with Ubuntu Linux.